 Brown Sugar Cookies

-Brown Sugar Cookies made with dark brown sugar and butter are sweet, soft, chewy, and the PERFECT spin on the traditional cookie ready in under 30 minutes!
+Brown Sugar Cookies are sweet, soft, chewy, and the perfect spin on the traditional cookie – ready in 30 minutes!
+Click for a yummy cookie!

 Yield 24 cookies